Our Team

 Lou Gizzarelli

-As leader of Quadient’s Canadian subsidiary and member of its board of directors since 2005, Lou has helped drive significant improvements in business results, strengthened customer relationships, increased employee engagement and implemented successful strategic initiatives, including customer intimacy and servant leadership, to enhance the company’s competitiveness.
-Prior to joining the company, Lou served as VP & GM from 1997 to 2005 at GBC Canada, a global manufacturer and marketer of binding and laminating equipment and supplies.
+As leader of Quadient’s Canadian subsidiary since 2005, Lou has helped drive significant business results and strengthened customer relationships.
+A trained and dedicated servant leader, he has implemented strategic initiatives that have created productive and collaborative work environments which have boosted employee engagement, enhancing the company’s productivity, sustained growth, and competitive success.
+Between 1997 and 2005, Lou served as VP & GM of GBC Canada, a global manufacturer and marketer of binding and laminating equipment and supplies.

-Lou was raised and schooled in Streetsville, Ontario.
-He holds BASc and MEng degrees in chemical engineering from the University of Toronto and earned the ICD.D designation after completing the Rotman Director’s Education Program.
-Lou lives in Unionville, Ontario with his wife Janet and their two daughters and enjoys gardening, photography and tennis.
+Raised and schooled in Streetsville, Ontario, Lou holds BASc and MEng Chemical Engineering degrees from the University of Toronto and earned the ICD.D designation there after completing the Rotman Director’s Education Program, representing his commitment to excellence in the boardroom.
+He and his wife Janet live in Unionville, Ontario with their two daughters and he enjoys gardening, photography and tennis.

 Glen Dougan